Listen to this article

 The $800,000 Bond Strategy

-- 85% of individual bond investors lose money due to poor strategies (SEC Investor Bulletin: What Are Corporate Bonds)
+- A staggering 85% of individual bond investors lose money due to poor strategies (SEC Investor Bulletin: What Are Corporate Bonds).

-- The average bond investor underperforms the market by 2-3% annually (Vanguard Fixed Income Research)
+- The average bond investor trails the market by 2-3% every year (Vanguard Fixed Income Research).

-The story of the strategic bond trader: David's systematic approach to bond trading helped him achieve consistent profits while avoiding the common mistakes that destroy most individual investors' returns.
+David’s systematic approach helped him earn consistent returns while sidestepping the common mistakes that trip up most individual investors.

 The Foundation: Understanding Bond Trading